kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

    or the labels specified at `matchLabelKeys` are frequently updated (which we'll declare as not recommended).
 2. If it happens, `selfMatchNum` will be 0 and both `matchNum` and `minMatchNum` will be retained.
-   Consequently, depending on the current number of matching pods in the domain, `matchNum` - `minMatchNum` might be bigger than `maxSkew`, and the node(s) could be unschedulable.
+   Consequently, depending on the current number of matching pods in the domain, `matchNum` - `minMatchNum` might be bigger than `maxSkew`, and the pod(s) could be unschedulable.
    But, it does not mean that the unfortunate pods would be unschedulable forever.

 ## Design Details